 The fourth floor space is decorated in a restrained manner than makes it seem sophisticated yet not out-of-place in the beige landscape of a chain hotel.
-Look upward to enjoy some of the geometric light fixtures and outward to see views of the Warehouse District, the Barrister building, and the Talking Stick Resort Arena.
+Look upward to enjoy some of the geometric light fixtures and outward to see views of the Warehouse District, the Barrister building, and the basketball arena.
 The best view of all, however, may be the mural located at one end of the bar.
 It’s a panoply of Arizona history and culture featuring landmarks like the Tovrea Castle and celebrities such as Emma Stone and a young John McCain.

 For customers who sit at the tables rather than at the bar, the same mural is reproduced in the menu, which is as hefty as an old-fashioned photo album.
 In fact, the mural makes yet another appearance in one of the 30 featured cocktails listed on the menu.
 The drink, named “Big City Lights” is a sour with gin, vermouth, and herbal notes.
 A layer of egg white on the top provides buoyancy to support a miniature version of the mural on edible rice paper.
 If curious, go ahead and eat it just like any other garnish.
 It doesn’t have much flavor, but it’s harmless.